tanersener/ffmpeg-video-slideshow-scripts/transition_scripts/README.md

 ## Fade In #2

-New photo appears fading in while old one is fading out
+New photo appears fading in while the old one is fading out

 ![Fade In #2 Transition](../docs/transition_fade_in_two.gif)